wojciechpolak/glifestream/INSTALL.md

 - Make sure `RUN_DIR`, `RUN_DIR_MEDIA`, and `STATIC_ROOT` live on persistent storage.
 - If you keep the default file-based session backend, ensure session files are stored on persistent writable storage as well.
 - Keep your reverse proxy responsible for TLS termination and static/media serving where appropriate.
+- When the reverse proxy serves `/media/`, give it the headers gLifestream sends when it serves media itself.
+Otherwise an uploaded HTML or SVG file runs as your site.
+Send `X-Content-Type-Options: nosniff` for every file, and `Content-Disposition: attachment` for every type except images other than SVG, audio, video and PDF. `run/nginx/templates/default.conf.template` does this with a `map` on `$sent_http_content_type`.
+- Rate-limit POST requests to `/login` and `/admin/login/` at the reverse proxy, because gLifestream itself does not slow down password guessing.
+The bundled nginx template allows each client 6 attempts a minute after a burst of 5, and answers `429` beyond that.
+If another proxy sits in front of the one that applies the limit, configure the real client address there (`set_real_ip_from` and `real_ip_header` in nginx).
+Otherwise all clients share one limit.
 - Re-run `collectstatic` during upgrades before restarting the web tier.
 - Keep the worker process running continuously so scheduled imports and cleanup jobs continue to execute.